Building

 DescriptionAll showings are by appointment, please contact the listing agent through Corcoran.com

-Oh, the stories these walls could tell!
+The stories these walls could tell!

 This unique space has seen its share of the artistic dynamism of the Village.
-Home to one of two sisters who fled the cultural wasteland of suburban New Jersey in the 1950's.
-This artists salon-like space attracted painters, writers, social organizers and musicians for spirited conversation and sharing of artistic ideas.
-The operatic arias of the Julliard trained owner were juxtaposed with the gritty originality of her sister, a 10th Street abstract expressionist painter and sculptor, founder of the March Gallery and denizen of the Cedar Bar.
+Home to one of two sisters who fled the cultural wasteland of suburban New Jersey in the 1950s.
+This artist's salon-like space attracted painters, writers, social organizers and musicians for spirited conversation and sharing of artistic ideas.
+The operatic arias of the Julliard-trained owner were juxtaposed with the gritty originality of her sister, a 10th Street abstract expressionist painter and sculptor, founder of the March Gallery and denizen of the Cedar Bar.
 She is an artist featured in the Sotheby's Contemporary Discoveries Auction.
-A treasure trove of artists such as Franz Kline, de Kooning, Pollock, Motherwell, and Lee Krasner influenced these paint spattered floors.
+A treasure trove of artists such as Franz Kline, de Kooning, Pollock, Motherwell, and Lee Krasner influenced these paint-spattered floors.

-Originally built in 1919, the The Jensen Lewis Building was designed by Henry F. Kilburn as a factory for Street & Smith Publications, Inc. a New York City publisher specializing in inexpensive paperbacks and magazines referred to as dime novels and pulp fiction.
+Originally built in 1919, The Jensen Lewis Building was designed by Henry F. Kilburn as a factory for Street & Smith Publications, Inc. a New York City publisher specializing in inexpensive paperbacks and magazines referred to as dime novels and pulp fiction.
 They also published comic books and sporting yearbooks.
-In 1980 the building was converted to a 64 unit Coop.
-The building features include a live-in superintendent, a full time porter, video security, a keyed elevators and bike storage.
-Located on the corner of 15th Street and 7th Avenue the next resident will have the city at their fingertips.
-Easy access to subway, parking garage and adjacent to the West Village, Highline and Union Square.
-Pet friendly and 80% financing allowed.
-Guarantors, co-purchasers, gifting all permitted on a case-by-case basis.
+AmenitiesBike Room; Private Storage;- Air Conditioning

 - Elevator